bplmaps/lmec-main-site/content/about/hours-directions.md

 #### By bicycle

-Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street, and along the west side of the Johnson Building on Exeter Street.
+Bicycle racks are available near the library at the corner of Blagden Street and Dartmouth Street near the McKim Building, and along the west side of the Boylston Street Building on Exeter Street.
 A [Bluebikes](https://www.bluebikes.com) station is located on the corner of Dartmouth Street and Boylston Street.

 #### By automobile